Community Detection in General Hypergraph via Graph Embedding: Introduction

 \section{Introduction}

 Community detection has attracted increasing attention from both academia and industry in the past few decades, and has a wide spectrum of applications in domains, ranging from social science \citep{ji2016coauthorship, newman2002random, zhao2011community, lee2017time}, life science \citep{chen2006detecting, nepusz2012detecting} to computer science \citep{tron2007benchmark, agarwal2005beyond}.
-The community structure has been widely observed in many real-life networks, meaning that entities within the same community tend to interact much more often than across communities.
+The community structure has been widely observed in many real-life networks, which usually means that entities within the same community tend to interact much more often than across communities.
 In literature, most conventional network analysis focus on pairwise interactions between two vertices \citep{zhao2012consistency, lei2015consistency, loyal2020statistical, sengupta2018block}.
 However, the complexity of real-life networks is usually beyond pairwise interaction, and multi-way interactions among vertices arise naturally.
 For example, in an academic collaboration network, it is often the case that several researches work together on a research project; in a protein-to-protein interaction network, a metabolic reaction usually involves multiple proteins.
-Under such circumstances, a hypergraph network provides a more faithful representation and retains richer information than a merely vanilla graph network, such as each research project being represented by a hyperedge consisting of multiple vertices being researchers, or each metabolic reaction being a hyperedges consisting of multiple vertices being proteins.
-In this paper, we are interested in detecting community structure in a hypergraph network, where vertices within the same community are similar and thus closely connected.
+Under such circumstances, a hypergraph network provides a more faithful representation and retains richer information than a merely vanilla graph network, such as each research project being represented by a hyperedge consisting of multiple vertices being researchers, or each metabolic reaction being a hyperedge consisting of multiple vertices being proteins.
+In this paper, we are interested in detecting community structure in a hypergraph network, where vertices within the same community share more similar connection patterns compared with vertices in different communities.